angular/angular/aio/content/guide/universal.md

 dropdown on the far right of the menu bar.
 1. Try one of the "3G" speeds.

-The server-rendered app still launches quickly but the full client app may take seconds to load.
+The server-rendered application still launches quickly but the full client app may take seconds to load.

 {@a why-do-it}
 ## Why use server-side rendering?